-Mature female picks up eggs in the ovary, which is located at the junction of the cephalothorax (carapax) with the tail (abdomen).
+A mature female picks up eggs in the ovary, which is located at the junction of the cephalothorax (carapax) with the tail (abdomen).
 For a characteristic location and a special form, aquarists call the ovaries a “saddle”.
 The mating process usually takes place in 1-3 day(s) after the introduction of male and female into the same tank.

 Mating of the Red cherry shrimp

-When the eggs “ripen”, the female start molting.
+When the eggs “ripen”, the female starts molting.
 They always molt before mating because at that time new female cuticle is soft and flexible, which makes fertilization possible.
 The molting process happens very fast and takes no more than 10-15 seconds.

 If you notice that some shrimp rush feverishly around the aquarium from corner to corner, this means that one of the females has just molted.
 That is him responding to the hormones and he will try to find that female and mate with her.

 The mating occurs rapidly as well – about 10 seconds or less.
 In order to start mating, male and female should face each other.
-The male leaves sperm into the genital opening of female Neocaridina shrimp using its appendix masculine.
+The male leaves sperm into the genital opening of the female Neocaridina shrimp using its appendix masculine.

 After that, the female starts moving the eggs from the “saddle” to the brood pouch and at that moment the eggs go through the sperm and become fertilized.
-Therefore, it is certain that any shrimp carrying eggs has mated.
+Therefore, it is certain that any shrimp carrying eggs have mated.
 A female carrying eggs under her abdomen is said to be “berried”.

 Fertilized eggs of Neocaridina shrimp

 It is very hard to see the process of moving eggs from the saddle to the abdomen because females hide all the time at this stage.
-Nonetheless, there are some reports that to do so the female lies on her side and bends the abdomen.
+Nonetheless, there are some reports that to do so the female lies on her side and bends her abdomen.
 As a result, the eggs start falling into this area.